RareIridium77/Reforger-Base/Readme.md

 --   effectName: string or nil — name of effect to use (e.g. "BloodImpact", "ManhackSparks") --   shouldDraw: boolean or nil — whether to actually draw the effect (false disables it) --
--- example disable blood for combine NPCs, show sparks instead if HP > 50 hook.Add("Reforger.PodBloodEffect", "NoBloodForDroids", function(attacker, hitPos, damage)
+-- Example disable blood for combine NPCs, show sparks instead if HP > 50 hook.Add("Reforger.PodBloodEffect", "NoBloodForDroids", function(attacker, hitPos, damage)
     if IsValid(attacker) and attacker:IsNPC() and attacker:GetClass() == "npc_combine" then
         local shouldDraw = attacker:Health() > 50